Substra/substra/references/cli.md

   Add data sample(s).

-  The path is either a directory reprensenting a data sample or a parent directory containing data samples directories (if --multiple option is set).
+  The path is either a directory representing a data sample or a parent directory containing data samples directories (if --multiple option is set).